SHarpreet89/the_big_event/README.md

 - Apollo
 - Tailwind
 - Vite
+- Node.js
+- Express.js

 ## Installation

 To utilise The Big EVent, users must first clone the repository.
-Once cloned, in VS Code's termina run `npm i; npm run dev` to install any required packages and build the server and client folders concurrently.
-Once users see the 'App listening' message on their terminal, the app will open automatically in the browser.
+Once cloned, in VS Code's terminal run `npm run build` to install any required packages and build the server and client folders concurrently.

+Next run `npm run dev` to get the application running.
+Once users see the local host and GraphQL message on their terminal, the app will open automatically in the browser.

 ## License